labordynamicsinstitute/ldilab-manual/51-openicpsr-monitoring-pending.md

 1. Open REPLICATION.md on bitbucket
 2. Copy all the items in Action Items (open ICPSR) (disregard the manuscript section since we can't check that at this point)
 3. Paste the Action Items into the Comments section of Jira.
 4. Go through each item and mark 'Done' or 'Incomplete' next to each item.
 With any relevant details afterwards.
-For example:

-*[REQUIRED] As specified in the Policy and the DCAF, the README shall follow the schema provided by the Social Science Data Editors'template README. **Incomplete**- They added computational requirements but are missing Statement About Rights*

-5. If all items are done, continue with the "For Accept" section of the  ["For Accept" section](submitting-info-via-openicpsr#for-accept) of [Submitting deposit-related information via openICPSR](submitting-info-via-openicpsr).
+5. If all changes have been made,  continue with the "For Accept" section of the  ["For Accept" section](submitting-info-via-openicpsr#for-accept) of [Submitting deposit-related information via openICPSR](submitting-info-via-openicpsr).
-6. If some items are incomplete, tag Data Editor's assistant in Jira
+6. If some items remain incomplete, tag Data Editor's assistant in Jira, who will then contact the authors.

 ### No Changes